 - 1. Open and close the battery door on each hearing aid three times within 10 seconds. - 2.
-A 10-second double tone (,) means the hearing aid is now in Flight Mode.
+A 10-second double tone ($\Pi\Pi$) means the hearing aid is now in Flight Mode.
+It is important to wait an additional 15 seconds after you activate Flight Mode before opening and closing the battery door again for any reason.
+If you open and close the battery door during this 15 second window, wireless communication will reactivate.